-1.3.1 This Award applies to employees of the Director-General, Disability Services Queensland, whose rates of pay are fixed by this Award and who are for the purposes of this Award:
+1.3.1 This Award applies to employees of the Director-General, Department of Communities, whose rates of pay are fixed by this Award and who are for the purposes of this Award:

-1.3.2 The provisions of the Public Service Act 1996 and the Regulations made pursuant to that Act shall apply to employees where applicable and should be read in conjunction with this Award.
+- 1.3.2 The provisions of the Public Service Act 1996 and the Regulations made pursuant to this Act shall apply to employees where applicable and should be read in conjunction with this Award. - 1.4 Operation of award

-1.4 Date of operation

-This Award takes effect from 29 September 2003.
+This Award takes effect from 14 July 2003.

-1.5 Parties Bound
+1.5 Parties bound

-This Award is binding on employees as prescribed in clause 1.3 and the chief executive of Disability Services Queensland, and on The Australian Workers' Union of Employees, Queensland and on the Queensland Public Sector Union of Employees and the members of those Unions.
+This Award is binding on employees as prescribed in clause 1.3 and the chief executive of the Department of Communities, and on The Australian Workers' Union of Employees, Queensland and the Queensland Public Sector Union of Employees.